dhrodao/Android-Shop-App/README.md

 ### Layouts & Drawables

-* Layouts: designed for vertical and horizontal views, fruit item, basket fruit item and the _Select a fruit_ selector option.
+* Layouts: designed for vertical and landscape views, fruit item, basket fruit item and the _Select a fruit_ selector option.
 Located at _res/layout_

 * Drawables: designed every custom background, here are the fruit item pics.
 Located at _res/drawables_